veronikamanhalova/Fourier_transform_Gimp_addon/README.md

 ## Theoretical Documentation

 Fourier Transform is a mathematical method for decomposing a signal into its frequency components.
-In this case, a 3D FT is applied by processing each frame of the GIF with a 2D FT, treating the frame sequence as the third dimension.
+In this case, a FFT is applied to each frame of the GIF.

 The FT decomposes the image into frequency components: